duniter/duniter/doc/NCTP.md

 ## HTTP API

-_N.B.:_ *this part is highly sensible to changes, as peering mecanisms are not defined at all.
-This part is only a first draft not discussed with anyone and only proposed by its author (cgeek) as an initial way to exchange NodeCoin data.*

 Data is made accessible through an HTTP API mainly inspired from [OpenUDC_exchange_formats draft](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_exchange_formats.draft.txt), and has been adapted to fit NodeCoin specificities.

     http[s]://Node[:port]/...